muKaustav/sync-feature/plans/in_house_integration.md

   payment_terms
   ```

-- When we create/update/delete a new customer on our product, we also create a new customer on the invoice catalog.
+- When we create/update/delete a new customer on our product, we also do the same in the invoice catalog.
 - When we generate an invoice, the system retrieves the customers' information based on the customer_id and this information is populated in the invoice.
 - The real-time synchronization between the customer catalog and the invoice catalog maintains accuracy and ensures that the invoice catalog is always up-to-date with the customer data.
 - Thus we have a seamless link between the customer catalog and the invoice catalog.